geojeff/kivy-statecharts/docs/sources/index.rst

 like, Kivy is a strongly "reactive" system, so is very amenable to statechart treatment.

-For learning about "adapters/controllers" and terminology, we can read blog posts by Michael Cohen (nick: frozencanuck), the original author of the statecharts framework ported here from SproutCore.
+For learning about "adapters/controllers" and terminology, we can read blog and mailing list posts by Michael Cohen (nick: frozencanuck), the original author of the statecharts framework ported here from SproutCore.
 It will help you to appreciate that SproutCore is based on Cocoa.
 In Cocoa, we see differentation between coordinating vs. mediating controllers.

 Mediating controllers are a bit lower-level than coordinating controllers.
 Mediating controllers have some sort of backing content, usually data models